rstacruz/bootstrap-practices/README.md

   ```

 * <a name='classnames-to-avoid' href='#classnames-to-avoid'>#</a>
+**Classnames to avoid:**
 Avoid using the following classnames when making new components.
 They are defined as top-level classes in Bootstrap and may produce conflicts.
 This is a partial list of the most common ones, but [here is a full list.](Symbols.md)

    > .alert [*](http://getbootstrap.com/components/#alerts),
    > .breadcrumb [*](http://getbootstrap.com/components/#breadcrumbs),